Prephouse/backend/README.md

 2. Run `docker-compose up` to start the local database session and local development server
 3. Navigate to <http://localhost:3001> on your web browser

+> We have separate services for the PSQL database, the database migration and the Flask app.
+> Docker will run each service in a particular order such that the database should be up
+> and ready by the time that the Flask app starts accepting HTTP requests.

 ### Development

 #### Migration